beopencloud/cno/README.md

 ```
 ####  Enjoy

-You can login to your CNO console via cno.$INGRESS_DOMAIN.
+You can login to your CNO console via cno.$INGRESS_DOMAIN if you installed with ingress, or via the loadbalancer annd odeport addresses.
 You will see CNO URL and credentials into post installation outpout.

 ```